microsoft/Olive/README.md

 NAME        STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS   AGE azurefile   Bound    pvc-73bb032f-6075-11e9-8806-9a0060c93a61   5Gi        RWX            azurefile      22d
 ```

+Then you can find the Azure files under your resource group.

+1) Click on the AKS resource group on your Azure portal (the resource group name is usually "MC_{YOUR AKS NAME}_{YOUR REGION}).
+2) Find and click on the storage account under the resource group.
+3) Click "Files"
+4) Find the file share with name matches your "kubectl get pvc azurefile -n kubeflow" output.
+5) Upload/Create files in that file share.

+Our pipeline will automatically search for input files in this directory.
+You can see the file share folder as the "root directory" for any input path.
+For example, if you want to use a file name `model.pb` located just under file share, you would type `model.pb` as input path in the pipeline parameter field.

 For more details about configuring data volumes on AKS, refer to https://docs.microsoft.com/en-us/azure/aks/azure-files-dynamic-pv .
 Note that since our pipeline runs inside Kubeflow, the PVC should be created under the namespace "kubeflow".